dataset-ninja/bagls/README.md

-# BAGLS: Automatic Glottis Segmentation
+# BAGLS: Benchmark for Automatic Glottis Segmentation (Images)

-Bagls is a dataset for semantic segmentation and object detection tasks.
+BAGLS: Images is a dataset for semantic segmentation and object detection tasks.